iconify/website/docs/libraries/tools/icon/svgo.md

 ### Plugin options

-You can also pick from preset list of plugins by setting these options:
+You can also pick from a preset list of plugins by setting these options:

+- `[prop]animated`, `[type]boolean`.
+If `true`, SVGO plugins that are known to bug out with animated icons are not ran.
 - `[prop]keepShapes`, `[type]boolean`.
 If `true`, plugins that modify shapes are not ran.
-This is useful if you need to keep shapes as is, for example, when animating shapes.
+This is useful if you need to keep shapes as-is, for example, when animating shapes, but it is not as strict as setting `[prop]animated` option.
-- `[prop]cleanupIDs`, `[type]string | false`.
+- `[prop]cleanupIDs`, `[type]string | false | function`.
 Custom prefix for rewriting IDs, `false` to disable plugins that change IDs.
+Can be a callback that returns new ID based on old ID.

 These options cannot be used together with `[prop]plugins` option.